 This story is just one example of surgical mistakes made by physicians that commonly end with medical malpractice claims.
 Although hospitals nationwide are required to follow more strict guidelines concerning surgical procedures, the Denver Health Medical Center has recently performed a study and concluded that medical mistakes, including wrong-site and wrong-patient surgeries, still continue to happen.

 There are a number of health care organizations that have been created in order to help prevent physician malpractice.
 The Joint Commission is a global health care advocacy organization that created a Universal Protocol to be followed before, during, and after all surgical procedures.
 In addition, the WHO or World Health Organization has created a checklist for surgeons to follow in order to reduce complications, surgical errors, and deaths associated with improper surgical procedures.

 Being a surgeon is an extremely complex profession.
 It is important, as a patient, to become involved in your own surgical procedure.
-For example, you should ask your surgeon any questions that you might have, reiterate the surgery and surgery site, and even make sure that your surgeon has washed his/her hands.
+For example, you should ask your surgeon any questions that you might have, reiterate the surgery and surgery site, and address any concerns you have prior to the procedure.